 Sensitive receptors (for example, children, senior citizens, and acutely or chronically ill people) are more susceptible to the effect of air pollution than the general population.
 Land uses that are considered sensitive receptors typically include residences, schools, parks, childcare centers, hospitals, convalescent homes, and retirement homes.
 The nearest known potential sensitive receptors to the project site are the residences in close proximity to the project.
 At the Main/Hurlbutt Tank and Upper Maple Lane Pump Station site (Figure 5A), the nearest sensitive receptor is a residence located approximately 50 feet from the existing tank.
 At the Wallan Tank Site (Figure 5B), the nearest sensitive receptor is a residence located approximately 60 feet from the proposed tie-in to existing distribution piping.
-At the Arthur/Alderpoint Pump Station site (Figure 5C), the nearest sensitive receptors are two residences located approximately 50 feet from the existing Arthur Pump Station to be demolished and the proposed Alderpoint Pump Station to be constructed.
+At the Arthur/Alderpoint Pump Station site (Figure 5C), the nearest sensitive receptor is a residence located approximately 50 feet from the proposed Alderpoint Pump Station to be constructed.
 At the Robertson Tank site (Figure 5D), the nearest sensitive receptor is a residence located approximately 250 feet from the existing tank.
-At the Wallan Pump Station site (Figure 5), the nearest sensitive receptors are the surrounding residences (directly adjacent).
+At the Tobin Well site (Figure 5C), the nearest sensitive receptor is a residence located approximately 50 feet from the existing tank.
+At the Broposed Alderpoint Pump Station to be constructed.
+At the Robertson Tank site (Figure 5D), the nearest sensitive receptor is a residence located approximately 250 feet from the existing tank.
+At the Wallan Pump Station site (Figure 5), the nearest sensitive receptor is a residence located approximately 200 feet from the existing booster pump station.
+At the Tobin Well site (Figure 5E), the nearest sensitive receptors are the surrounding residences (directly adjacent).
 The nearest schools to the project are Redway Elementary School, Redway Head Start, and Little Redwoods Preschool, which are located approximately two miles northwest of the project.